interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

 We have a bunch of other questions we would like to answer.

+    * We want to try a user-limit of 10k to see if the only viable strategies are the price-stabilizer strategy or if there exist others.
     * We want to try aggregate flow-rates as fitness values (analogous to GDP).
     * We want to try a fitness "integral" instead of a point-in-time fitness (if sim had ended 2 turns earlier, result can be different).
     * We want to see what happens when the investment-rate is 1000x larger (making it impossible for Interlock to influence price in any way, directly or indirectly).